ddnexus/pagy/resources/stylesheets.md

 !!!success Works with any app
 !!!

-The following statement will copy and keep synced your picked `pagy*` file in your own `app/stylesheets` dir _(or any dir you may want use)_.

-It will become and processed exactly like one of your own files.
+The following statement will <u>copy and keep synced</u> your picked `pagy*` file in your own asset dir, so it will be processed like an asset of your app.

 ```rb [pagy.rb initializer](/toolbox/configuration/initializer)
 # Replace 'pagy*' with the file you picked